 —Justin Blanchard, ServerMania Inc.

-10. Find common ground to talk about.
+23. But try to find common ground to make small talk about.

 Try to find something that you have in common with the person and your interest will be genuine.
 Look for anything: hometown, college, sports, dogs.
 Try to identify something about the person you are talking with that you can relate to; this will make small talk easier and you will come across more genuine.